-Flagler Beach is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 4,869 people and two constituent neighborhoods, Flagler Beach is the 285th largest community in Florida.
+Flagler Beach is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
+With a population of 5,279 people and three constituent neighborhoods, Flagler Beach is the 281st largest community in Florida.

 One of the nice things about Flagler Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Flagler Beach are very well educated compared to the average community in the nation: 34.72% of adults in Flagler Beach have a bachelor's degree or even advanced degree.
+The education level of Flagler Beach citizens is very high relative to the national average among all cities (21.84%): 35.67% of adults in Flagler Beach have a bachelor's degree or even advanced degree.

-The per capita income in Flagler Beach in 2010 was $30,842, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $123,368 for a family of four.
+The per capita income in Flagler Beach in 2018 was $43,402, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $173,608 for a family of four.
 However, Flagler Beach contains both very wealthy and poor people as well.

 The most common language spoken in Flagler Beach is English.
-Other important languages spoken here include Spanish and Hungarian.
+Other important languages spoken here include Spanish and Polish.